alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/SHM-Build-Instructions.md

-    "dcVmName":  "The VM name of the managment environment Active Directory Domain Controller", "dcHostname":  "The hostname of the managment environment Active Directory Domain Controller", "dcRgName": "The name of the Resource Group containing the managment environment Active Directory Domain Controller", "npsIp": "The IP address of the management environment NPS server", "vnetRgName":"The name of the Resource Group containing the Virtual Network for the management environment", "vnetName":"The name of the Virtual Network for the management environment", "artifactStorageAccount": "The name of the storage account containing installation artifacts for new DSGs within the mangement  environment", "vaultname": "testbvault"
+    "dcVmName":  "The VM name of the managment environment Active Directory Domain Controller", "dcHostname":  "The hostname of the managment environment Active Directory Domain Controller", "dcRgName": "The name of the Resource Group containing the managment environment Active Directory Domain Controller", "npsRgName": "The name of the Resource Group containing the managment environment Network Policy Server", "npsIpLastOctet": "The IP address of the management environment NPS server", "dcVmName":  "The VM name of the managment environment NPS server", "vnetRgName":"The name of the Resource Group containing the Virtual Network for the management environment", "vnetName":"The name of the Virtual Network for the management environment", "artifactStorageAccount": "The name of the storage account that will contain installation artifacts for new DSGs within the mangement  environment.
+Must be GLOBALLY unique within Azure.
+We suggest the format `dsg<shm-id>artifacts`", "vaultname": "The name of the KeyVault that will contain secrets mangement environment.
+Must be GLOBALLY unique within Azure.
+We suggest the format `dsg-management-<shm-id>`"
 }
 ```